-RECETOX research focuses on the study of contaminants and their behavior, long-distance transport modeling and bioaccumulation in living organisms.
-It includes evaluation of the effects of toxic substances, their environmental and health risks, and developing technologies and biotechnologies to break them down.
+RECETOX studies contaminants and their behavior and models their long-distance transport and bioaccumulation in living organisms; this includes evaluating the effects of toxic substances, the risks they pose to the environment and health, and developing methods and tools to break them down.

-The extensive expertise of RECETOX staff enables us to explore the interdisciplinary relationships between ecosystem contamination and population health, biodiversity or climate change, assess local and regional impacts, and develop new remediation and remediation technologies for water and soil.
+Our extensive expertise enables us to explore the complex relationships between contaminated ecosystems and population health, biodiversity, and climate change, assess their local and regional impacts, and develop water and soil remediation technologies and tools.

 Environment and Health

-In recent years, the Center's research has expanded to include research into issues related to a wide range of factors affecting human health and well-being, the so-called exposome, chemical safety and the development of biotechnology, materials and bioinformatics tools for biomedicine.
+In recent years, the Center's research focus has expanded to cover the various factors affecting human health and well-being, the so-called exposome, chemical safety, and the development of biotechnology, materials, and bioinformatics tools for biomedicine.

 Due to the growing number of older adults and the resulting increase in the burden of chronic diseases, aging populations and increasing societal demands, most developed countries are facing long-term rising healthcare costs and thus pressure on health insurance systems.
 This makes chronic diseases, together with health inequalities, one of the most difficult problems of the 21st century that cannot be effectively addressed without clarifying and exploring the factors that determine the health of humans and entire populations must be clarified and explored.

 Individuals and populations are exposed to a number of physical influences, such as heat, noise or light pollution, as well as a wide range of chemicals and mixtures thereof.
 They enter the body via the food and water we ingest, products we use daily (e.g., cosmetics), the air we breathe, and the indoor environments (buildings, offices) or by the nature of ones profession.
 Many of these chemicals have been shown to interfere with the proper functioning of the endocrine or immune system, causing neurodevelopmental, metabolic or reproductive disorders.
 The combined effects of toxic mixtures and other environmental factors that also affect stress, socio-economic determinants, lifestyle or eating habits are not yet fully understood.